 At Boronia K-12 College, we endeavour to provide an inclusive and positive learning environment for all our students.

 Student Wellbeing at Boronia K-12 refers to the promotion and maintenance of effective learning, positive mental health, good physical health as well as the social wellbeing of students within our care.
-The College is committed to a culture that nurtures and encourages the ongoing development of resilient, responsible, respectful and happy individuals who are actively connected to their school and to the wider community.

 We have developed a formalised student wellbeing structure which includes a dedicated student wellbeing team.
-The student wellbeing team is led by the Assistant Principal for Wellbeing, Adrienne Tanner.

 As a college, we offer a wide range of Wellbeing supports and personnel:

-The Wellbeing Spot
+The Wellbeing Hub

 Child Safe Standards